-Studies show a direct correlation between high concentrations of CO2, employee productivity and health in office settings.
-While many of us work in poor indoor air quality, few understand the problems and direct negative impact it has on our well-being.
+The quality of indoor air inside offices, schools, and other workplaces is important not only for workers' comfort but also for their health.
+Studies show a direct correlation between high concentrations of carbon dioxide, employee productivity and health in office settings.
+While many of us work in poor indoor air quality, few understand the problems and direct negative impact it can have on our well-being.

-From reduced cognitive skills, decision-making functions, absenteeism, and higher levels of sickness - these all have been linked to high concentrations of CO2 in the office.
+From reduced cognitive skills, decision-making functions, respiratory ailments, absenteeism, and higher levels of sickness - these all have been linked to high concentrations of CO2 in the office.

 What pollutants affect Indoor Air Quality in the office?